centreon/centreon-documentation/en/data-presentation/install.md

 Before installation, be sure to review the Prerequisites chapter for system requirements (CPU and memory).
 Remember to choose the best type of architecture to suit your needs.

-> Centreon MAP requires a valid license key.
-To purchase one and retrieve the necessary repositories, contact [Centreon](sales@centreon.com).

 ## Architecture